-November 12th Update: Earlier this evening we received a text from a fine young gentleman name Donald from central Pennsylvania indicating that he came across our July feature of this ’69 International Harvester 1100D pickup accidentally after trying to learn more about the model in general.
-As we understand, the person who bought this truck in July quickly determined it was more of a project they could handle and now Donald has become the caretaker who plans to keep us posted on his truck’s progress.
-Good luck with the purchase Donald and keep the picture updates coming!
+November 12, 2020 Update: Earlier this evening we received a text from a fine young gentleman name Donald from central Pennsylvania indicating that he came across our July feature of this ’69 International Harvester 1100D pickup accidentally after trying to learn more about the model in general.
+As we understand, Eric B. bought this truck in July quickly determined it was more of a project they could handle and have enlisted Donald and his team’s services to start the restoration of this rare truck and to keep us posted on his truck’s progress.
+Good luck with the restoration Donald and keep the picture updates coming!

 July 20th Update: We confirmed the private seller of this rare IH truck deleted their Craigslist post in the past week, so we’re calling this one, “Sold!”
 Unlike the “Rounded Line” Chevrolet trucks that enthusiasts have now nick-named “Square Bodies”, this vintage of International Harvester’s pickup really should hold that title.

 On the extremely rare occasions we come across an International Harvester truck, we almost always move it to the head of the line to feature for Truckin Tuesday.
 Our latest example is this 1969 1100D model recently listed on Craigslist in Tomaqua, Pennsylvania with an asking price of $5,499.
 Relying on the Hagerty Insurance Online Valuation Tool as a price guide confirms this private seller has his IH priced between the #3 “Good” estimate of $9,600 and the #4 “Fair” (Daily Driver) estimate of $3,700.